NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

    * update spiceds name and/or location
    * update directories
-   * addition of kernel_list elements
+   * addition of Kernel List elements
    * meta-kernel updates
    * new archive producer.